hailsgav1/BactPrep_2026/README.md

 - recombinations are detected for each gene individually
 - will also reconstruct phylogeny for the dataset based on the core clonal SNPs

-`usage: start_analysis.py MODULE [options]
-Please always specify the program to use in the first argument, or the whole pipeline will attempt to run positional arguments:`
 ```
 usage: start_analysis.py MODULE [options]

-Please always specify the program to use in the first argument, or the whole pipeline will attemp to run
+Please always specify the program to use in the first argument, or the whole pipeline will attempt to run
 positional arguments:
   {ALL,wgsRecomb,coreGen,coreRecomb,panRecomb,geneRecomb}
                         Specify the module you would like to run